ripandlamb/ripandlamb/events.md

 {% if site.pasts.size > 0 %}

-## Regular events at Ripley & Lambert
+## Postponed events at Ripley & Lambert

 {% for post in site.regular %}
 <article>